Final | April 2019 | v3.0.0 | OFFICIAL - Public| QGCIO

 This policy applies to all Queensland Government departments.

-It applies to off-the-shelf software with periodical release cycles.
+It applies to off-the-shelf software, including operating systems, with periodical release cycles.

 The following are outside the scope of the current policy:

 - custom-built applications (but the underlying technology software platforms are in scope)

 - any product whose version has been mandated across government through another QGEA artefact